CorvusPrudens/Corvassembly/docsrc/advanced/the-gpu.rst

 	bit position 0 being the top and bit position 15 the bottom.
-Since GPU memory cannot be read, it is recommended to use a frame buffer in ram if you want to draw directly to the GPU buffer.
+Since GPU memory cannot be read, it is recommended to use a frame buffer in ram and transfer the frame buffer to the display buffer all at once.

 0x0200-0x03FF
 	This range provides access to the GPU request